 Fortified in part by the generosity of alumni and friends, this program is designed to assist graduate and undergraduate students in financing the pursuit of their Loyola degree, so that no student is forced to sacrifice their education due to financial constraints.
 It will serve not only the immediate needs of Loyola students facing hardship caused by COVID-19, but will remain in place for students facing subsequent hardship needs.

 Over the decades, the light of our mission has always shined bright—most especially in difficult times.
+We remain dedicated to our mission of social justice through education and are proud to form the leaders of tomorrow who will help bridge divides and create a more just and equitable society.
 We are grateful to you, our alumni and supporters, who understand how special it is to be a Rambler.
 If you are able, please consider joining fellow Ramblers in making a gift to support Loyola students through the Loyola Commitment.
 This is our time.
 We are called.